ZeroSCROLLS: A Zero-Shot Benchmark for Long Text Understanding: Evaluating State-of-the-Art LLMs

 \paragraph{Model Size} The upper section of \cref{tab:size_and_length} shows results of Flan-T5 of various sizes, ranging from S (60M parameters) to XXL (11B parameters).
 As expected, increasing model size drives performance upwards across almost all tasks.

 \paragraph{Input Length} The middle and lower sections of \cref{tab:size_and_length} show the effect of increasing the maximum number of input tokens for Flan-T5 and Claude.
-In general, increasing the number of tokens helps the models preform the tasks better, however, Claude is able to utilize the extra tokens more consistently, which results in an almost 3 point increment to its average score when going from 4k to 8k tokens, compared to only 0.8 improvement for Flan-T5.
+In general, increasing the number of tokens helps the models preform the tasks better.
+Claude is able to utilize the extra tokens more consistently, which results in an almost 3 point increment to its average score when going from 4k to 8k tokens.
+Interestingly, Flan-T5 also achieves higher scores on longer inputs in many cases, despite being trained on much shorter sequences.